Buanderie/siamese/README.md

 # Siamese
-## Fast and Portable Streaming Erasure Correction Codes in C
+## Fast and Portable Real-Time Streaming Erasure Correction Codes in C

 Siamese is a fast and portable library for Erasure Correction.
 From a real-time stream of input data it generates redundant data that can be used to